 Credit Advance Option

 New in 2021, small businesses can elect to receive an advance for the expected amount of payroll tax savings.
 Previously, businesses would calculate the value of the credit and then deduct the amount from the quarter’s payroll taxes paid.
-This change facilitates the opportunity to receive expected credit amounts earlier and provide business with more working capital.
+This change facilitates the opportunity to receive expected credit amounts earlier and provide businesses with more working capital.
 However, the advance will need to be reconciled against the actual credit amount.
 If the advance exceeds the actual amount, then the employer will need to pay the additional payroll taxes in excess of the credit.

 Eligibility for PPP Borrowers